 Are Credit Unions Regulated Like Banks?

 Yes.
-They are fully regulated and must follow strict rules around capital, risk, and governance, just like mainstream financial institutions.
+They are fully regulated and must follow strict rules around capital, risk, and governance.
+The FCA’s mutual societies registration function sets out how those obligations are supervised in practice.

 Can Smaller Financial Institutions Really Compete Digitally?